🚀 Missouri Child Care Works (Tri-Share)

 Missouri has launched a groundbreaking pilot program called Child Care Works, based on the successful "Tri-Share" model.
-This is not a tax creditโit is a direct cost-sharing benefit!
+This is a direct cost-sharing benefit administered through regional hubs.

-Missouri employers combine the federal Section 45F credit with the Child Care Works (Tri-Share) cost-sharing program for maximum impact.
+Missouri employers can now combine three powerful incentives: the new state credits, the federal Section 45F credit, and the Child Care Works (Tri-Share) cost-sharing program.

 State pays 33%, Employee pays 33%, You pay 33%.
 66% discount for employees!